The official word is this:

 CF Zen Illegal Sources

 The initial source for all the hullabaloo was from DeMarini’s website.
 There, they claimed that the 2 3/4 CF Zen did not meet a preliminary audit requirement.
-As such, the bat was deemed illegal for use by USSSA bat.
-Since, a few other publications have mentioned it including major vendor websites.
+As such, the bat was deemed illegal for use by USSSA.
+Since then, a few other publications have mentioned it, including major vendor websites.
 Additionally, major vendors have taken down the CF Zen 2 3/4 drop 10 as an option.

 You may also find our 2017 DeMarini CF Zen Review worth your time.

 What CF Zen is Illegal?

 The CF Zen line for 2017, as we mention in our 2017 DeMarini CF Zen Review, is the 2nd largest line of bats in the world.
 It comes in a number of iterations including a BBCOR, 2 5/8 and 2 1/4 in addition to the 2 3/4.
 Within the 2 3/4 “big barrel” section, the bat comes in a drop 10 and drop 11.
 Do note, the drop 11 is considered a Junior Big Barrel and only comes in short sizes.

 The 2 3/4 drop 10 Big Barrel version and the 2 5/8 Drop 8 of the CF Zen have been removed from the USSSA certification list.
 There are several sizes in each of these—including a CF Zero Dark Thirty that is included.